-A clean install could also help with other incompatibilities or system errors you may be experiencing.
+You’ll wipe your slate clean with a new install process, which will likely eliminate inconsistencies, connection failures, or any other problems you may have been dealing with on your operating system.
 Like the upgrade process, you’ll want to download the MacOS Catalina installer from the Mac App Store.
-You’ll also need a USB drive – or a USB-C flash drive, depending on your Mac model – with a capacity of 16GB of larger.
+You’ll also need a USB drive — or a USB-C flash drive, depending on your Mac model — with a capacity of 16GB or larger.

 You’ll want to follow Apple’s instructions on creating a bootable installer, which includes using Terminal commands.
-If you’re intimidated by the instructions, you can also visit an Apple Genius Bar and borrow their bootable flash drive as an alternative.
+This manual may be difficult to follow for some, in which case you can always make an appointment at an Apple Genius Bar where they will lend you a bootable flash drive.

 More Catalina issues?

-If you have more Catalina issues, be sure to reach out to Apple Support.
+Apple Support is the best resource for any additional problems you may experience while using Catalina.
 Apple offers phone, chat, or in-person help at their retail locations.
 And if you want to learn more about Catalina, be sure to read our MacOS review and check out some of our favorite tips and tricks to getting the most out of your Mac.

 - Here’s how to use Sidecar in MacOS Catalina to make your iPad a second screen